How to get wildflower seeds

 What we mean by ‘native’ is that the seeds are naturally found, and have been grown in, the country where you want to sow them.
 You can usually find this information on the back of the seed packet, although it’s not always written down.

 We are passionate about encouraging people in the UK to grow native wildflowers, so if you’re visiting a garden centre or an online shop, make sure you ask where their seeds come from.
-Or try one of the suppliers suggested below, who all have native seeds available.

 Here are things to look out for: